 - Make use of the professor’s office hours or other tutorial services provided for additional help – don’t hesitate to ask for help and don’t wait until the last minute

-- Make frustrations and needs known to the Academic Counselor or to the Director of Academic Programs
+- Make frustrations and needs known to the Academic Advisor or to the Director of Academic Programs

 - Begin to prepare for exams a week in advance